-The Indiana University East Alumni Association will host legislative forums with Wayne County state legislators.
-The forums are an opportunity for the community to have an in-person discussion with Senator Allen Paul and Representatives Tom Saunders and Dick Hamm.
+The Indiana University East Alumni Association Legislative Forum will be held from 8-9 a.m. on Friday, April 4, in the Springwood Hall Graf Center.
+The forum is an opportunity for the community to have an in-person discussion with Senator Allen Paul and Representatives Tom Saunders and Dick Hamm.

 The Indiana University East Center for Leadership Development will host a Management Series workshop on Facilitating Meetings for Results from 9 a.m. to noon on Tuesday, February 11, in the Whitewater Hall Community Room.
 Registration for the workshop is available online at iue.edu/leadership.

 Indiana University East shared its community-focused projects in the President’s Interfaith and Community Service Campus Challenge Inaugural Report published by the U.S. Department of Education.
 The report highlights participating institutions’ activities as part of President Barack Obama’s national initiative that began in 2011 with the goal of providing or expanding opportunities for students to participate in community service with a component of interfaith engagement.

 Indiana University East will welcome Barbara Cross, survivor of the Sixteenth Street Baptist Church bombing in Birmingham, Ala., 1963, as this year’s Martin Luther King Jr. speaker.
 Cross will speak at 7 p.m. on Tuesday, January 21, in the Whitewater Hall Community Room.